 I would definitely recommend it for foodies and artsy types (all the colors!), but the bus-travelling, aggressive vendors, and bevy of motorbikes may be a bit too much for novice travellers (although I travelled with one, and you made a valiant effort, Jenny!).

-I missed the north of Vietnam (Hue, Hanoi, Halong Bay) this time around, and I’d really like to give it another go when it’s not so cold.
+I missed the north + some central parts of Vietnam (Hue, Hanoi, Halong Bay) this time around, and I’d really like to give it another go when it’s not so cold.

 I’ll end this overview with the one thing that will have me crawling back to the country before too long.
 Feast your eyes (raw beef pho).
 Thanks, Vietnam.